dojo/docs/dojox/color/Palette.rst

   });

 This will shift all colors in the palette using the HSV model (Hue/Saturation/Value), and add 20 degrees to the hue angle of the color in question.
+Note that the ``.transform`` method returns a new instance of dojox.color.Palette, and leaves the original alone.

 In addition, all Palettes can be cloned using the ``.clone`` method: